-Cavan Digital Strategy was formally launched in July 2021.
+Cavan Digital Strategy is expected to be complete in Q1 of 2021.
 Cavan needs to build a recognised digital ecosystem in niche areas of strength to attract external investment and sustain a dynamic enterprise base.
 The common features will include a vibrant start-up community, a critical mass of large firms, R&D and innovation, specialised 3rd level education programmes, a dynamic and skilled labour market and a proactive support network.